santisq/PSCompression/docs/en-US/Set-ZipEntryContent.md

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This cmdlet supports the common parameters.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

-### System.Object[]
+### Object[]

+You can pipe strings or bytes to this cmdlet.

 ## OUTPUTS

+### None

+This cmdlet produces no output by default .

-### PSCompression.ZipEntryFile
+### ZipEntryFile

-## NOTES

-## RELATED LINKS
+This cmdlet outputs the updated entry when the `-PassThru` switch is used.